- How does something move when it’s being pushed?

 Newton’s Second Law also says that if you apply a bigger force to an object, it will experience a greater acceleration — its speed will increase more quickly, or decrease more quickly, or the object will turn more sharply.
 Specifically, the amount of force varies directly with the amount of acceleration.
 For those of you who don’t remember painstakingly drawing out various curved and straight lines on graph paper in high school, this simply means that if you apply twice the force you get twice the acceleration, three times the force gives three times the acceleration, and so on.

 Let’s do another experiment in space to complete the picture.
 Imagine two objects, one that is very big and heavy and another that is small and light.
-Actually, let’s take it to extremes: imagine an empty cereal box on the left and that enormous spaceship from Star Wars on the right.
+Actually, let’s take it to extremes1: imagine an empty cereal box on the left and that enormous spaceship from Star Wars2 on the right.
 Next, push on both of them with the exact same force and watch what happens.

 Many people seem to find the results of this experiment difficult to imagine, and a common guess is that since this is taking place out in space, with no air resistance or other friction, it will be just as easy to push the spaceship as the cereal box.
 This is the same as saying that with an equal force, both will experience the same acceleration.
 This is incorrect, and it is another result of our lack of familiarity with low-friction scenarios.